 A batch of these all-Crossley double deckers was acquired in the early post-war period and a number remained in service until the early/mid 1960s.
 There were however significant problems encountered with the originally Crossley turbomotor engines and in Portsmouth's case they were replaced by older Leyland units.

 A few of the Crossleys that came at this time received locally built bodies by Reading.
 Despite their semi-utility appearance they were quite attractive

 Leyland PD2 with Weymann body.
 Note the trade mark 'skirted' lower side panels.
-Many operators removed these in the later years of these bodies service lives as they had a propensity for being damaged when in traffic.
+Many operators removed these in the later years of these bodies service lives as they were labour intensive and expensive to repair when damaged.

 The ubiquitous MCW Orion bodywork came into the Portsmouth fleet eventually

 The modern era arrives.
 One of a later batch of Leyland Atlanteans following that acquired for trolleybus replacement